19Eliza/Intersection3DSegments/README.md

 2. Coplanar segments
    - Segments lie in the same plane (w0 · (u × v) = 0).
    - To find intersection, solve the linear system (Cramer's method).
-   - If the solution satisfies 0 ≤ s ≤ 1 and 0 ≤ t ≤ 1 (parameters along the segments), the segments intersect.
+   - If the solution 0 ≤ s ≤ 1 and 0 ≤ t ≤ 1 , the segments intersect.
-   - Possible outcomes:
+   - Possible cases:
-       * Intersection at a point
+       - Intersection at a point
-       * Intersection is a segment
+       - Intersection is a segment
-       * No intersection
+       - No intersection

 3. Collinear segments
    - Cross product u × v = 0.
    - If additionally the start points are collinear, check for overlap:
-       * Fully overlapping
+       - Fully overlapping
-       * Partial overlap
+       - Partial overlap
-       * No overlap
+       - No overlap